Lie models of homotopy automorphism monoids and classifying fibrations: Complete subgroups of complete Lie algebras

 where the product is now composition.
 This is then a well defined linear automorphism of $L$.
-It is easy to check that it commutes with the Lie bracket in general, and with the differential whenever $\theta$ is a cycle. \end{rem} Coming back to the general setting, if $E$ is a complete sub Lie algebra of the complete Lie algebra $M$, then $\exp(E)$ is a subgroup of $G$.
-The purpose of this section is to show that the converse also holds.
+It is easy to check that it commutes with the Lie bracket in general, and with the differential whenever $\theta$ is a cycle, see for instance \cite[Proposition 4.10]{bfmt0}.

-\begin{theorem} If $R$ is a complete subgroup of $(M,*)$, closed under multiplication by scalars, then it is a complete sub Lie algebra of $L$. \end{theorem} Given $R$ a subgroup of $(M,*)$ denote by